Looking to sell some of your stuff, like clothes, accessories or other apparel?

 If it’s saleable, and you don’t know where to start, you’re in the right place.

-This article will show you how to find the best consignment shop for you to sell your almost-new items!
+Either way, this article will show you how to find the best consignment shop for you to sell your items!

 We didn’t have the benefit of a lot of hand-me-downs so we relied on second hand and consignment stores near us.
 So many times we’d go to stores and find clothes that even still had the tags on them – it saved us a ton of money and we didn’t feel bad when the kids got them all messed up.